Get Started with Catalyst Center

 Step 1

-After the Catalyst Center appliance reboot completes, launch your browser.
+1. After the Catalyst Center appliance reboot completes, launch a compatible, HTTPS-enabled browser.

-Enter the host IP address to access the Catalyst Center GUI, using HTTPS:// and the IP address of the Catalyst Center GUI that displays at the end of the configuration process.
+2. Enter the host IP address to access the Catalyst Center GUI, using HTTPS:// and the IP address of the Catalyst Center GUI, which appears at the end of the configuration process.

 After entering the IP address, one of these messages appears (depending on the browser you are using):